iobroker-community-adapters/ioBroker.telegram/README.md

 E.g. `Door lamp => deactivated` if the state of the device changed to false and the **OFF Text** is `deactivated`

 ### Only true
 E.g. for buttons, they have no OFF state.
-In this case no OFF button will be shown.
+In this case the OFF button will be not shown.

 ![settings](img/stateSettings7.png)

 ## How to receive messages in group chats using telegram adapter
 If telegram bot receives messages sent by user to the bot in private chats, but not receives messages sent by users in group chats.
-In this case you must talk to @botfather and disable the privacy mode.
+In this case you must talk to `@botfather` and disable the privacy mode.

 BotFather chat: